The Problem with Indefinite Optimism

 - 7

-Move fast, but remember where you are.
-Software with conscience, infrastructure with roots, speed with care.
+Accelerationist Humanism.
+Move fast, remember where you are.

 🧭 From Manifesto to Machine